jenkinsci/robot-plugin/doc/README.md

     persist for viewing later in the logs you must configure them under "Advanced... -\> Other files to copy".
 The field accepts comma separated list of files and supports wildcards `*` and `?`.
-9. Set thresholds and optionally disable thresholds for critical tests only to count every test in the pass percentage.
+9. Set thresholds and optionally include thresholds for skipped tests to count every test in the pass percentage.

 ### Pipeline configuration